-Hebrews 9:27 says, “it is appointed for man to die once, and after that comes judgment.”
+This is a great question which was submitted by one of our followers.
+Can we repent after we die?
+After all, it is often said that God is a “God of second chances.”
+However, what does God’s Word say about repentance after death?
+According to Hebrews 9:27, “it is appointed for man to die once, and after that comes judgment.”
 All people will be judged after they die, which determines where they will spend eternity.
-Jesus Himself speaks of people either receiving eternal punishment or eternal life (Matthew 25:41-46), but He also makes it clear that the only thing that determines their destination is whether they put their trust in Him alone.
+Jesus Himself speaks of people either receiving eternal punishment or eternal life (Matthew 25:41-46), but He also makes it clear that the only thing that determines their destination is whether or not they put their trust in Him alone.
 John 3:18 says about Jesus, “Whoever believes in him is not condemned, but whoever does not believe is condemned already, because he has not believed in the name of the only Son of God.”
-Anyone we know will only be condemned by not trusting in Jesus.

-If you’ll read Revelation 20:11-15, you’ll see judgment day in action and witness how people are judged for what they’ve done, and the only thing that rescues people is having their name written in the Lamb’s book of life, which we know from John 3 is only by Jesus giving us His own righteousness by faith.
-His deeds become ours so that we don’t have to be judged for our failings on judgment day!
+Revelation 20:11-15 speaks of a judgment day in action and witness how people are judged for what they’ve done.
+The only thing that rescues people is having their name written in the Lamb’s book of life, which we know from John 3 is only by Jesus giving us His own righteousness by faith.
+We are judged based on His deeds, so that we don’t have to be judged for our own failings on judgment day!
+Praise be to God!